 - A Physical Education Course

-Some students will be required to take placement exams online over the summer or during Orientation.
+Some students will be required to take placement exams online or during Orientation.
 These exams help the university know where to place you for certain course requirements.
 You may also wish to take optional exams to increase your academic flexibility.
-Students are responsible for reviewing the placement exam schedule.

 AP/IB and Transfer Credits